Castelvill/SandstormBox/README.md

 ## Scripts

-Currently, if you execute the engine binary without any scripts, you will get only a black screen.
-Directories "init" and "scripts" have necessary scripts for creating the terminal.
+Currently, if you compile and run SandstormBox without any scripts as an input, engine will only output source code for a hello world program.
+You can test the engine by passing to it any Sand script from "examples" and "scripts" directories.
+To use my terminal run:

+    ./SandstormBox scripts/terminal/init.sand

+## Tests

+After compiling SandstormBox make will run tests written in Sand.
+You can run them mannualy by using "make test" or by passing any test script from the "scripts" directory.

 ## Command line arguments